ReDI-School/intro-java/exercises/arrays.md

 berlin, 1
 ```

-*DIFFICULT*: this exercise is difficult to be implemented in just one method.
-Try to split them problem
+*DIFFICULT*: implementing this exercise in just one method is difficult.
-and reuse existing functions instead.
+Try to split the problem in smaller ones and reuse existing methods instead.

-*HINT*: define and implement first a `count` method and use it in the `wordCount` exercise:
+*HINT*: define and implement first a `count` method and use it in the `wordCount` exercise above:

 ```java
 public static int count(ArrayList<String> values, String x) {